 “What Is Remembered” by Alice Munro appears in the print edition of the February 19, 2001, issue of The New Yorker.
 It was also published in the collection Hateship, Friendship, Courtship, Loveship, Marriage.

 Looking back as an old lady, this short story focuses on several days across one young woman’s life in which she hooks up with a doctor she meets at her husband’s friend’s funeral.
 The memory of this event sustains her, imaginatively, for the rest of her life, and allows her to lead this parallel imagined life in which she remained single and more adventurous.
 In this way, “What Is Remembered” reminds me of Bridges Over Madison County.
+For a short story with a similar structure but from a young woman’s point of view see Katherine Mansfield’s “Taking The Veil”.
+In that case, the young woman melodramatically imagines a future which has not played out (and probably won’t.)

 I’m also reminded of a song by Nancy Sinatra.